Confederate government of West Virginia: Currency

 Confederate currency was mostly used in the eastern and southern counties, somewhat less in the central counties.
 It was often used by Confederate officers to pay for goods taken during raids through Union-held territory.
 Many of the notes issued by Virginia during the war contained a portrait of Jonathan M. Bennett, the state auditor, and a native of Lewis County.
 Confederate bonds were also issued.
 The payrolls of West Virginia's Confederate soldiers would have provided much of the currency stock in the state.
 In 1863 Dr. Thomas B. Camden, of Weston, Lewis County, sold his horse for $140 in Confederate currency prior to being imprisoned at Camp Chase with his wife and children.
 Legal cases involving the use of Confederate money to pay off debts, buying land, slaves and other financial transactions occupied West Virginia courts for many years.
-In 1873 the state legislature passed a bill that required Confederate money used in contracts between 1861-1865 to be based on the true value at the time of the contract.
+In 1873 the state legislature passed a bill that required Confederate money used in contracts between 1861 and 1865 to be based on the true value at the time of the contract.
 In areas where the Union army had gained control many merchants were reluctant to accept the money, as during Loring's occupation of Charleston.

 By the beginning of the Civil War the Confederacy had just begun the issuance of a national currency.
 United States currency was still being used, and eventually Confederate paper currency was in production, but there was no coinage, although attempts had been made for its production.
 Local towns and cities in Virginia, such as Leesburg, began to issue their own paper scrip in small denominations in order to handle small daily transactions, though this scrip was not legal.
 On March 29, 1862, the General Assembly passed an act allowing counties, as well as towns with a population of 2,000 or more, to issue scrip for transactions under five dollars.
 Three cities with populations under 2,000 were specifically allowed to issue scrip, one of which was Lewisburg.
 The counties of Monroe, Greenbrier and Mercer also began to issue low value scrip.